karenpiper/karenban/SUPABASE_SETUP.md

 ## Authentication

 This setup uses cookie-based authentication with automatic session refresh.
 The middleware will handle session management automatically.

+## Missing Files

+The following files were removed to fix build issues and need to be recreated after dependencies are installed:

+- `lib/supabase/client.ts` - Supabase client configuration
+- `lib/supabase/server.ts` - Supabase server configuration
+- `middleware.ts` - Auth middleware
+- `app/dev/supa-test/page.tsx` - Test page

+These files are available in the git history and can be restored once the build is working.